-Cadillac Has a New V8 Engine: Meet the Northstar 2.0 with 4.2 Liters
+Cadillac’s New Northstar 2.0 V8 Engine with 4.2 Liters

 As the new Cadillac V-Sport is set to arrive, the American automaker now has a new V8 engine.
 It is said to have less displacement than a small block which is present in the Chevrolet at 4.2L and uses two turbochargers to pump up the output to 55hp at 5,700rpm.
 It also comes with a tractor-pull-worthy 627lb-ft of torque between 3,200 and 4, 00 rpm.
 Considering the size and strength of the engine, the new V8 is expected to rely on premium gasoline.